RSC Anderlecht: Colours and badge

-Shirt of Anderlecht used in the 1973–74 Season.

 The Anderlecht colours are purple and white, and the club's home kit is generally purple with white trim, though they did wear a black and purple home kit in the 2005–06 season, and a grey in the 2007–08 season.
 In the beginning, purple was the main colour of the shirts.

 The origin of the colours is not entirely clear.
 According to journalist Robert Wyckaert, they were the colours of a flower parade held in the municipality of Anderlecht.
 In it, the future Queen Elisabeth was driven around in a carriage decorated with white and purple orchids.
 Purple is as well the color of the Belgian monarchy.
 The first outfits consisted of white pants and a purple and white shirt.

 Anderlecht's colours inspired other football clubs.
 United Arab Emirates' Al Ain FC, for instance, decided to change their colours to purple, after they saw Anderlecht play in a friendly tournament in 1977.'

 The motto of Anderlecht ("Mens sana in corpore sano") is written on its badge as are the three letters "SCA", referring to the initial name of the club (Sporting Club Anderlechtois).
 In 1933, the club celebrated its 25th anniversary and received royal statute.
 A crown was added following the name change to Royal Sporting Club Anderlechtois.
 In 1959, the badge with 2 rings was implemented in a new crest, to mark the 50th anniversary of the club.